Mandatory Reporters FAQs

 Back to top.

-• Employees failing to report incidents of sexual assault can be charged with a Class B Misdemeanor and face termination.
+• Employees failing to report incidents defined under the law can be charged with a Class B Misdemeanor and face termination.

-• Persons intentionally trying to cover up a failure to report are subject to a Class A misdemeanor charge.
+• Persons intentionally trying to cover up a failure to report are subject to a Class A misdemeanor and face termination.

-• Furthermore, UTSA could be faced with a disciplinary action as a failure to comply with the SB212/TEC 51.252 requirements and could fine up to a $2 million dollar penalty.
+• Furthermore, if the Texas Higher Education Coordinating Board find that UTSA failed to comply with TEC 51.252, UTSA could face a fine up to a $2 million dollar penalty.

 Back to top.